ratt-ru/dask-ms/docs/tutorial/datasets.rst

 Dataset Arrays
 ~~~~~~~~~~~~~~

-Dataset arrays are represented by a tuple of two or three variables.
+:class:`~daskms.DataArrays` are represented by a tuple
+of two or three variables.
 They have the form :code:`(dims, array[, attrs])`.

 - ``dim`` is a dimension schema.
 The first entry in ``dim`` must always